-Last week’s blog was somewhat in part about the Los Angeles Country Club, venue for this year’s Walker Cup match, which was comprehensively won by the United States.
-I played the course in 1987 (to a rather lesser standard than was on display a week or so ago).
+Funny things, golf dress codes, aren’t they?
+And it’s not only the case in the UK.
+In 1987 I played the Los Angeles Country Club’s highly rated North Course.
 I was on holiday in the city and rang the club asking if there was any chance I could get on.
-I expected to be told ‘no’ – it does, after all, have an enormous reputation for exclusivity – but somehow or other saying I was a UK golf journalist on a trip to the States did the trick.
+I expected to be told ‘no’ – it does, after all, have an enormous reputation for exclusivity – but somehow or other saying I was a British golf journalist on a trip to the States did the trick.
 The head pro was charming, told me he or his assistant would play with me, and it would absolutely be no problem for my wife to walk with us.
+(That is, she doesn’t play, not that women are barred.)

 We duly turned up on the appointed day to be told immediately we got to the clubhouse that there was something of a problem – my wife was wearing trousers and the club’s rule was strictly that women had to wear skirts.
 I protested (gently and politely) that no one had explained this to me in advance and I guessed that meant we’d have to drive back to our hotel so she could change.
 The woman then said: “Oh, it’s not really a big problem.
 We have skirts in every size for just this eventuality.”
 Problem solved.